binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 What is the problem here?
 What are we trying to stop?

 Bots submitting.
-Whatever it is, whether its advertising, creating an unfair advantage over real humans, link creation in attempt to increase SEO, malicious code insertion, you are more than likely not interested in accepting it.
+Whatever it is, whether it's advertising, creating an unfair advantage over real humans, link creation in attempt to increase SEO, malicious code insertion, you are more than likely not interested in accepting it.

-What we do not want to block people submitting genuinely innocent input.
+We do not want to block people submitting genuinely innocent input.
 If a person is prepared to fill out a form manually, even if it is spam, then a person can view the submission and very quickly delete the validated, filtered and possibly sanitised message.

 ### Management of Application Secrets {#web-applications-identify-risks-management-of-application-secrets}